innovation-options/innovation-options/content/articles/How to Calculate an Innovation Option/_how-to-calculate-an-innovation-option.md

 ![]({static}equations.png)

-The components of these equations are the Natural Logarithm `e`, the duration of the time step `delta t`, and the volatility of the proposed investment `sigma`.
+The components of these equations are the Natural Logarithm $$e$$, the duration of the time step `delta t`, and the volatility of the proposed investment `sigma`.
 (We’ll show later how to calculate these and other variables; for now simply assume them to be known.)
 The desired outputs are the factors `u`, `d` and `m`, by which the investment may increase, decrease, or remain the same, respectively.
 It is from these three moves that the Trinomial is named.

 With the factors determined, you build the lattice by taking your starting point (called the Spot) and multiplying it by the `u`, `d` and `m` factors.